-- (1) the system or program is administered in such a way that the resulting distribution of limited access privilege shares meets the program requirements of this section; and - (2) revenues generated through such a royalty program are deposited in the Limited Access System Administration Fund established by section 305(h)(5)(B) and available subject to annual appropriations."
+(1) the system or program is administered in such a way that the resulting distribution of limited access privilege shares meets the program requirements of this section: and i.
+Other Applicable Sections:

+(2) revenues generated through such a royalty program are deposited in the Limited Access System Administration Fund established by section 305(h)(5)(B) and available subject to annual appropriations."